OpenMDAO/dymos/dymos/docs/feature_reference/optimal_control.rst

 as *design parameters* :math:`\left(\bar{d}\right)`, although in the literature they may also be referred to as static controls.
 The endpoints in time, state values, control values, and design parameter values define the independent variables for our optimization problem.
-In |project|, we discretize these variables in time to convert a continuous-time optimal control problem into a nonlinear programming (NLP) problem.
+In Dymos, we discretize these variables in time to convert a continuous-time optimal control problem into a nonlinear programming (NLP) problem.

 Constraints